Contribute to this guide

 With CKBox you no longer need to write server-side code to upload and scale images or manage uploaded files.

-To find out more about CKBox, the brand-new file manager, visit the CKBox website and read the dedicated CKBox documentation page.
+To find out more about CKBox, the brand-new file manager and image editor, visit the CKBox website and read the dedicated CKBox documentation page.

 # Demo

 To upload a file using CKBox, use the open file manager toolbar button Open file manager.
 You can choose more than one file at a time.
-See detailed instructions in the demo below.
+Use the edit image button from either the main toolbar or the image contextual toolbar to edit the selected image.

-Note that the image toolbar button Insert image will now also upload images into the CKBox file manager.
-You can access them from the management panel.
+Note that the image toolbar button Image upload will now also upload images right into the CKBox file manager and you can drag and drop them, too.
+You can then access the files from the management panel.

 Uploading images